 Case #: 14356

-“If the boat had been parallel with the waves, we would have flipped and capsized,” said Frank.
-“We were breaking offshore in only hundreds of feet of water with wind gusts at 50 miles per hour.
+“If the boat had been parallel with the waves, we would have capsized,” said Frank.
+“We were 63 miles offshore in 30 foot breaking seas with wind gusts at 50 miles per hour.
 We deployed a drogue, but eventually the waves ripped it off.”

 Rescue Profile: Tom

 Tom Madlem had been riding motorcycles for 50 years.
 Death Valley was one trip he had never taken before though.
 He and a friend had planned to take 2 weeks off and make the ride.
 However, the first part of the trip was going to force Madlem to commit the “cardinal sin” - biking alone.

 This meant he would be riding alone through the desert for two days before meeting up with his friend.
 After his wife and son begged him not to go by himself, he was then convinced to purchase his SPOT GEN3™ for the trip so his family would have peace of mind.
 He made it the first day just fine alone.
 Tuesday morning, he had not ridden 10 miles when he took a hard fall on his bike.

 On March 15, 2014 Jamie Waine trekked to Bull Creek Hill in Alberta's Kananaskis Country with her boyfriend, his dad and a group of avid geocacher and hikers.
 Having reached the top of the lookout, the trio were four kilometres from the bottom of Bull Creek Hill when Jamie slipped on some rocks and broke her ankle.The group's SPOT Gen3 Satellite GPS Messenger was used to send an S.O.S. to emergency services along with GPS location coordinates.